Honey in the Battle Against Cough: How Does it Help?

 Combine with other remedies

-- Honey works well with things like ginger, lemon, or herbs.
-Don't be afraid to experiment with combinations to find what works best for you.
+Honey works well with things like ginger, lemon, or herbs.
+Don't be afraid to experiment with honey lemon for cough to find what works best for you.

 Store it right